Coined quantum walks on the line: Disorder, entanglement, and localization: Abstract

 \section{Abstract}

-We investigate the influence of disorder on the spreading and entanglement properties of coined quantum walks.
-Specifically, we consider quantum walks on the line and explore the effects of quenched disorder in the coin operations.
-We find that coin disorder alters the usual ballistic transport properties of coined quantum walks considerably and yields an extremely slow dynamics with strong evidence for localization behavior.
-We investigate this slow dynamics by comparing different properties of the walker occupation probability with the standard Hadamard walk.
-We find that the walker distribution, and a number of properties associated with it, are significantly altered by the coin disorder.
-Special focus is given to the influence of coin disorder on entanglement properties.
-We observe that generically, coin disorder decreases the coin-walker entanglement.
-The behavior of the entanglement properties further supports the premise that coin disorder induces localization in coined quantum walks.
+\sw{Disorder in coined quantum walks generally leads to localization.
+We investigate the influence of the localization on the entanglement properties of coined quantum walks.} Specifically, we consider quantum walks on the line and explore the effects of quenched disorder in the coin operations. \sw{After confirming that our choice of disorder localizes the walker, we study how the localization affects the properties of the coined quantum walk.} \sw{We find that the mixing properties of the walk are altered non-trivially with mixing being improved at short time scales.} Special focus is given to the influence of coin disorder on \sw{the properties of the quantum state and the coin-walker entanglement.} \sw{We find that disorder alters the quantum state significantly even when the walker probability distribution is still close to the non-disordered case.
+We observe that generically, coin disorder decreases the coin-walker entanglement and that the localization leaves distinct traces in the entanglement entropy and the entanglement negativity of the coined quantum walk.}